juxt/yada/dev/resources/user-manual.md

 person, with reasonable confidence that the person is not an impostor.

-In yada, authentication happens after the request parameters have been processed, so you can use them to establish the identity of the user.
-However, authentication happens before the resource's properties have been loaded.
+In yada, authentication happens after the request parameters have been processed, so if necessary they can be used to establish the identity of the user.
+However, it is important to remember that authentication happens before the resource's properties have been loaded, as it has nothing to do with the actual resource.
 Thus, if the user is not genuine, we might well save a wasted trip to the resource's data-store.

 ### Authorization